leomok82/leomok82.github.io/cpp-dna-alignment/index.md

 While there are a few open-source C++/Python packages available, most do not support Python integration or are not optimized for deep learning workloads.
 Therefore, I developed a high-performance **CUDA** C++ package, wrapped with PyBind11 and integrated with libtorch (the C++ backend of PyTorch), enabling fast and parallelized alignment and mutation operations suitable for GPU workflows and batch tensor processing.

+## CUDA
+The CUDA version uses the Hirschberg Algorithm, a dynamic programming optimization which reduces space from 3 $O(N^2)$ matrices to two O(N) rows to compute the alignment score, which is crucial since GPU memory is limited.
+The implementation uses shared memory across blocks and performs one alignment per thread.

 ## Performance
-Our package delivers speeds surpassing implementations from Biopython and Pyalign, including a multitude of options such as semi-global alignment, affine gap penalties, and mutation rates.
+Our package delivers speeds surpassing implementations from Biopython and Pyalign, including a multitude of options such as GPU, semi-global alignment, affine gap penalties, and mutation rates.

-## In Progress
-CUDA capability work in progress.
-The CPU implementation is not slow, however, host-device transfer *after* generating mutations poses as a main bottleneck.
-Therefore a GPU implementation will significant speed up the subsequent model training phase

 <a href="/" style="display: inline-block; padding: 10px 20px; background-color: #007acc; color: white; text-decoration: none; border-radius: 5px;">← Back to Home</a>